 - I found out that many predictions written hundreds of years before Jesus was born came true in his life that was reported in the New Testament.

 - I was impressed with Jesus’ many miracles reported by eyewitnesses.

 - I discovered that the Jewish people of Jesus’ time, including his followers, fully expected that God would send their Messiah to kick the Roman-occupiers out of the land.
 They thought he would then rule their country as their earthly king.

 - I learned that the Pharisees and the priests had added many of their own rules to the Old Testament laws to control the people’s conduct.

 - When Jesus came, he challenged the established order so that the people’s ideas about him were divided.
 A few believed in him, while a majority went along with the religious establishment in eventually rejecting him by consenting to his death.

 - Three days later, their lives changed to ecstatic joy and courage when they proclaimed that they saw him alive from the dead.
-They kept their story in spite of the Jews’, Greeks’, and Romans’ persecution.
+They kept their story in spite of persecution from the Jews, Greeks, and Romans.
 You can’t get better witnesses of history than those who are willing to suffer and die for their testimonies.
-Thus, I believed.
+Thus, God enabled me believe in him.